imkaiwhyask/trackIT/README.md

 # TrackIT - Asset Management & Inventory System

-TrackIT is a web-based asset management system used to manage IT assets such as laptops, desktops, and accessories.
-It allows assigning assets to employees and generating return and separation forms.
+TrackIT is a web-based asset management and inventory system for managing IT assets such as laptops, desktops, and accessories.
+It supports asset assignment, return tracking, and basic form generation.

 ---

 ## 🚀 Features

-* Asset Inventory Management (Laptop/Desktop)
+* Asset inventory management for laptops, desktops, and accessories
 * Assign assets to employees
+* Track asset returns and separation records
-* Asset assignment and return form generation
+* Generate assignment and return forms
-* PDF form generation (Assignment & Return)
-* Accessories tracking (Keyboard, Mouse, Charger, etc.)
+* Accessories tracking such as keyboard, mouse, charger, and others
 * Basic dashboard view of assets
-* Asset loan form (record only)
+* Asset loan record management
-* Basic role setup (IT = Admin)
+* Basic user role setup

 ---

 ## 🛠 Tech Stack

-* PHP (Native)
+* PHP
 * MySQL
 * Bootstrap
 * jQuery
 * Docker
+* phpMyAdmin

 ---